 - 1. Candidates have an obligation to disclose if they have been convicted of a criminal offense, been found guilty, or entered a plea of guilty or nolo contendere (no contest), regardless of adjudication.
 The disclosure obligation is a continuing one.
 All candidates must report to the College of Psychology any such event that occurs after filing their application.
 The College of Psychology will consider new information submitted and, in appropriate circumstances, may change the status of an applicant or candidate.
-Candidates at application give permission to make any necessary inquiries and voluntarily and knowingly authorize any former school; government agency; employer; person; firm; corporation, its officers, employees and agents; or any other person or entity making a written or oral request for such information. - 2.
+Candidates at application give permission to make any necessary inquires and voluntarily and knowingly authorize any former school; government agency; employer; person; firm; corporation, its officers, employees and agents; or any other person or entity making a written or oral request for such information. - 2.
 No candidate should represent him/herself as being in possession of the master's, doctoral, or any other degree, either orally or in writing, directly or by implication, until all formal requirements for the degree have been satisfactorily completed and the Board of Trustees has met and conferred the degree. - 3.
 It is misleading and inappropriate to append "doctoral candidate", or some similar designation, after your name. - 4.
 A candidate should guard against being in a position of having final clinical responsibility for clinical work.
 This is most important both ethically and legally. - 5.
 When a candidate is in practicum, the candidate will verbally identify him/herself to his/her supervisor, the agency or school staff, and each client as a "school psychology trainee". - 6.
 In Florida, new graduates are legally ineligible to represent themselves as "school psychologists" until certified by the Department of Education, or to offer or to advertise independent school psychological services until the Florida license is obtained. - 7.
-In Florida, recent graduates may apply for a provisional license.
-"A provisional licensee must work under the supervision of a licensed school psychologist/psychologist until the provisional licensee is in receipt of a license or a letter from the department stating that he or she is licensed as a school psychology/psychologist."
-A provisional licensee must "submit a letter signed by a licensed school psychologist/psychologist who is in good standing and not under disciplinary investigation, who agrees to supervise the provisional licensee according to law."
+Any academic, professional, or personal difficulty that results in action being taken by the Center for Psychological Studies regarding a candidate will be brought to the attention of a program administrator.
+Depending upon the particular type of difficulty identified, a number of procedures are available to the program administrator. - 8.
+Candidates should familiarize themselves with Chapter 490, Florida Statutes, the Florida State law governing licensure as a school psychologist, as well as Chapter 64B, Florida Administrative Code, the rule implementing Chapter 490, Florida Statutes.

-- 8. Any academic, professional, or personal difficulty that results in action being taken by the College of Psychology regarding a candidate will be brought to the attention of a program administrator.
-Depending upon the particular type of difficulty identified, a number of procedures are available to the program administrator. - 9.
-Candidates should familiarize themselves with Chapter 490, Florida Statutes, the Florida State law governing licensure as a school psychologist, as well as Chapter 64B, Florida Administrative Code, the rule implementing Chapter 490, Florida Statutes. - 9.
-Candidates should familiarize themselves with Plan One, Rule 6A-04311, State of Florida Department of Education specialization requirements on certification in school psychology.
+9. Candidates should familiarize themselves with Plan One, Rule 6A-04311, State of Florida Department of Education specialization requirements on certification in school psychology.
 In addition, candidates should familiarize themselves with the Florida Sunshine State Standards.